What does a review of 100 million articles could reveal?

 Therefore, if you want to stand out and get more shares and traffic from social media.

-You should make a stronger effort to prompt audience members to share your content with their own followers.
+You should make a stronger effort to prompt audience members to share their content with their own followers.

 You must also optimize your posts for sharing so that the new visitors the above two tactics send will also share your posts.